kevinpt/vhdl-extras/_sources/rst/packages.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This package provides a string library for operating on fixed length
 strings.
-This is a clone of the Ada'95 library Ada.Strings.Fixed.
+This is a clone of the Ada'95 library ``Ada.Strings.Fixed``.
 It is a
 nearly complete implementation with only the procedures taking character
 mapping functions omitted because of VHDL limitations.